 A warm bath can be pure magic!
 Here at Flower Mill we sincerely believe in the power of a hot bath after a tough week or intense workout - it can work wonders on calming both the body and mind.
-The Garden Soak is a delicate mix of salts and botanicals married together to help rid the body of toxins and soothe sore muscles.
+This Bath Soak is a delicate mix of salts and botanicals married together to help rid the body of toxins and soothe sore muscles.
 This relaxing soak will leave your skin feeling silky smooth, and fragrant with a feminine floral scent.

 + Stress and excess tension